-How does the work on the list align with the pillars of the Code of Practice for Statistics?
+How does compilation of the list align with the pillars of the Code of Practice for Statistics?

 The Code of Practice for Statistics (the Code) is built around three main concepts, or pillars: trustworthiness, quality, and value.

 Trustworthiness is about having confidence in the people and organisations that publish statistics.

 Quality is about using data and methods that produce assured statistics.

-Value is about publishing statistics that support society's needs for information.
+Value is about publishing statistics that support society's needs for information,

-In compiling this list, we have applied the pillars of the Code in a proportionate way, as explained below.
+In maintaining this list, we apply the pillars of the Code in a proportionate way, as explained below.